jfarleyx/go-keyvault-cert/README.md

 The environment variables are read by the azure-sdk-for-go when you call the ```AuthorizeFromEnvironment()``` method in ```kvcert```.

-Here is an simple example of using go-keyvault-cert to fetch a cert & key from Azure Key Vault and use it in an HTTP server.
+Here is an simple example of using go-keyvault-cert to fetch an x509 certificate from Azure Key Vault and use it in an HTTP server.
 The global variables ```KEY_VAULT_NAME``` & ```KEY_VAULT_CERT_NAME``` are used for example purposes only.
 You can provide strings in place of those two environment variables.

 ```
 package main